AbeleAtresso/Learning-Journal-/StretchGoalClass03.md

 ## What did this exercise teach you?

 Todays exercise taught me how to colone a repository to my computer.
-I also learned how to find files and navigate through them.
+I also learned how to add new files and navigate through them.

+I also learned how use *git status* command to check what has been added to the master repository.